Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 One of the markings on the pillars of St Magnus Cathedral ©Lifejourney4two

-The cathedral’s Visitor Centre is just a minute’s walk away, and there you can watch a 15-minute video about the Saga of St Magnus and the history of the cathedral.
+The cathedral’s Visitor Centre is just a minute’s walk away.
+There, you can watch a 15-minute video about the Saga of St Magnus and the cathedral’s history.

-It’s well worth a quick stop and might be good to do before you visit the cathedral, giving your visit more context as you wander around this impressive building.
+It’s well worth a quick stop and might be good to do before you visit the cathedral.
+It will give your visit more context as you wander around this impressive building.

 Free Entry to St Magnus Cathedral.